Docs

 - Pick Get Info to inspect headers and user metadata read-only, or Edit Headers… to change Content-Type, Cache-Control, custom user metadata and more.

-- Renaming a folder or copying a folder between buckets is implemented as a recursive copy of every object below the prefix, followed by a delete of the originals on rename.
+—in the Size column.
+BucketDock walks all nested subfolders and shows the total size of every object under that prefix. - Renaming a folder or copying a folder between buckets is implemented as a recursive copy of every object below the prefix, followed by a delete of the originals on rename.

 -